jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 Cultural  History of  Numbers_  and I  could read  it  and consult  it without bothering about library late fees.

-In 2023,  I began  working on  the programme I  had promised  in 2005, although this will not be a Perl programme, but a Raku module.
+In  2023, I  began working  on  the program  I had  promised in  2005, although  this is  not a  Perl program,  but a  Raku module.
+The Raku module is published  in early 2024 and in the  following months I port this module to Perl + Corinna.

+In 2026, I  develop in parallel versions 0.0.2 of  the Raku module and of the Perl module.

 Purpose
 =======